 The EPDP Team recommends that if the entity disclosing the data determines that disclosure would be in violation of applicable laws AND result in inconsistency with these policy recommendations, the entity disclosing the data must document the rationale and communicate this information to the requestor and ICANN Compliance (if requested).

 If a requestor is of the view that the entity disclosing the data’s response is not consistent with these policy recommendations or applicable data protection legislation, a complaint should be filed with ICANN Compliance or the relevant data protection authority.
+NO!!! where did this come from?
+DPAs are not there to enforce release of personal data.
+That is why third parties have lawyers and civil court remedies.